txt/se20/docs/syllabus.md

     project2 and project3
     - Two bonus marks if other people jump to your task.i for their task.i+1 work
   - Project1: you'll start some task
-  - Project2: ypu'll finish someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).
+  - Project2: you'll finish someone else's task (thereby learning the important of documentation, design purity, regression tests, etc).
   - Project3: you'll be judging the success of  other people's code
 - To support evaluation work